mayankpshahi/Plasma_Care/README.md

 page layout, Navigation bar contains various sections like Home.About Us, Services and Contact Us sections.

-They all are linked to different each other using the <a href > tags Services section contains User register where a new user can register,User login where a registered user can see his/her inbox and the requested query.
+They all are linked to different each other using the anchor tags Services section contains User register where a new user can register,User login where a registered user can see his/her inbox and the requested query.
 There is also a tab for those who do not want to register but still they can